-When you are making the list of what to buy for your new baby, no one ever tells you the items you need after you give birth.
+When you are making the list of what to buy for your new baby, no one ever tells new moms the items you need after you give birth.
 It seems like such a taboo topic and leaves many moms feeling unprepared when they get home.
-This results in many extra store runs.

 This post may contain affiliate links, which means I’ll receive a commission if you purchase through my links, at no extra cost to you.
 Please read full disclosure for more information.

-1. Nursing Bras
+1. Nursing Bra

 2. Breast Pads